liyanlin06/liyanlin06.github.io/index.md

 Greetings and thanks for visiting my homepage.

 My name is Yanlin Li.
-I am a Master of Computing (Artificial Intelligence specialization) student at the [School of Computing](https://www.comp.nus.edu.sg/), [National University of Singapore](https://nus.edu.sg/) from August 2024, under the supervision of [Prof. Lee Mong li](https://www.comp.nus.edu.sg/~leeml/) and [Prof. Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/) and [Dr. Hao Fei](https://haofei.vip/).
+I am a Master of Computing (Artificial Intelligence specialization) student at the [School of Computing](https://www.comp.nus.edu.sg/), [National University of Singapore](https://nus.edu.sg/) from August 2024, under the supervision of [Prof. Mong-Li Lee] (https://www.comp.nus.edu.sg/~leeml/) and [Prof. Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/) and [Dr. Hao Fei](https://haofei.vip/).
 Before that, I have obtained the Bachelor of Software Engineering at the [School of Software](https://www.sc.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/) in China.

 I am actively looking for <font color='red'>PhD</font> positions in 2026 Spring or 2026 Fall.
 I am eager to explore novel areas of research (current attempts are to define future directions) and I am also willing to seek some external collaborations.
 Contact me if you have any leads!
 Deeply obliged.